yestab123/Linux_Network_Speed_Monitor/README.md

 Linux / Gcc / C
 --------------
-Only been tested on Centos 6.5/Centos 6.2
+Only been tested on Centos 6.5/Centos 6.2 (You can use in Linux System)

+Each System may has difference format on /proc/net/dev, it may be not work on some system.

 Dependent on /proc/net/dev , and it need has 16 numbers each line.